Does A Buyer’s Agent Get a Commission?

 If an agent simply does not have the bandwidth to provide quality customer service, they might feel it necessary to decline representing a potential buyer.

 However, real estate agents cannot turn down potential buyers (or any client) using discriminatory practices.
-The Fair Housing Act prohibits real estate agents from discriminating against buyers bases on their race, color, national origin, sex, religion, disability, or familial status.
+The Fair Housing Act prohibits real estate agents from discriminating against buyers based on their race, color, national origin, sex, religion, disability, or familial status.
 Sexual orientation and gender identity are also protected characteristics in 21 states and the District of Columbia.

 Find the right agent